iMahdi1383/Seasons.React/learn.md

     !!!
 WARNING DO NOT use this :

         ```jsx
         this.state.lat = position.coords.latitude; //!
-WARNING : its not render again! we must use 'this.setState()'
+WARNING : it doesnt reRender Component again! we must use 'this.setState()'
         this.setState({ lat: position.coords.latitude }); // Solved :)
         ```